 I had read the China Study, and been introduced to the population studies there.
 That book had shown me that those who ate a traditional Chinese diet, rich in plant-based foods, had been protected from America’s most prominent killers (heart disease, diabetes and some cancers).
 From Dr. Greger I learned that this was not an isolated finding.
 Indigenous people throughout the world who subsisted on a plant based diet were all much healthier than Americans.
 Not only that, but even vegans in America were far less likely to develop those same diseases.

 I spent much of the afternoon exploring the world of nutrition on Dr. Greger’s webpage—NutritionFacts.org.
 I searched for heart disease to discover what the latest findings in nutrition could teach me about overcoming my husband’s heart disease.
 I searched for high blood pressure to see what I could do to help lower my blood pressure.
 I searched for diabetes to discover how to help my husband lower his blood sugar levels.
+I even followed the reference links to look at the studies that Dr. Greger was citing.
 I learned a great deal, and enjoyed every minute of it.